mdominguezd/s11_cats_report.github.io/sections/methodology.md

 ### S11-cats repository

 The [s11-cats repository](https://gitlab.com/satelligence/s11-cats) created is composed of a module named `cats` which consists of five submodules described in @tbl-cats-modules.
-Moreover, an overview of the main workflow followed in the main function of cats is presented on @fig-s11-cats.
+Moreover, an overview of the main workflow followed in the main function of s11-cats is presented on @fig-s11-cats.

 | **Submodule**       | **Description**                                                                          |
 |----------------------------------|--------------------------------------|